LewxX/IncognitoRegex/README.md

 ## Notes

-***this is some legacy code (~10years old), which I partially updated to comply eith google chrome manifest V3.***
+***this is some legacy code (~10years old), which I partially updated to comply with google chrome manifest V3.***

-if you find a but, please report it.
+if you find a bug, please report it.

 ## How To Start Developing (contribution)